The Teacher & Student Roles and Relationships:

 - Give your full effort in every class (this usually comes down to focus)

-- NEVER leave the classroom during class without notifying your teacher or a senior student first (for safety reasons as well as respect)
+- NEVER leave the class without notifying your teacher or a senior student first (for safety reasons as well as respect)

 - Turn off cell phones before class.
 If you must be on call for your job, ask your instructor for permission to keep your phone on.